YYYCZ/SudokuGame/README.md

 # SudokuGame
-A Sudoku Game, also can use it to fast solve sudoku
+A sudoku game, also can use it to fast solve sudoku.